 I met Whitney through my cross-country-running team in high-school.
 Well, she wasn’t actually on the team, but that’s how we met.

 I’d grown up cross-country-skiing in Wisconsin.
-When my family moved to California, I figured the closest sport would be cross-country-running, but it wasn’t my jam.
-I could ski for hours over miles and miles of countryside.
-The running team sported across city streets like they couldn’t wait to stop.
+When my family moved to Colorado, I figured the closest sport would be cross-country-running, but it wasn’t my jam.
+I could ski for hours and hours over miles and miles of countryside.
+The running team sprinted across city streets like they couldn’t wait to stop.
 Every morning during training, they’d say, “six miles!” and finish fast as possible, then collapse.

-They left me in the dust every time, but it didn’t bother me.
-The quickest varsity runner was a good sport and didn’t mind lazing in the back of the pack with me until the coach found him slacking and made him sprint.
-No matter how much he lingered to keep me company, he was always the first to finish every run.
+They left me in the dust every time, but I didn’t mind.
+Kevin, the quickest varsity runner, didn’t mind lazing in the back of the pack with me until the coach found him slacking and chewed him out.
+No matter how much Kevin lingered to keep me company, he was always first to finish every run.